boylejack/file_pile/README.md

 There will be roughly twice as many 20kb files as 10kb files.

 The type weights file is roughly similar but instead maps the likelihood of a given file type appearing in the resulting files.
-Currently filepile supports the creation of txt, .docx, and .pdf files.
+Currently file_pile supports the creation of txt, .docx, and .pdf files.